 Business insurance policies will cover the existential aspects of running a business, but your office will need further protection against things like fire, damage, and theft, as well as liability cover for employees and members of the public.

-This protects you regarding claims made against you as the employer by members of staff
+This protects you regarding claims made against you as the employer by members of staff.
+Find out more about Employers’ Liability.

-Offers cover for claims made against you by third parties such as members of the public and visitors
+Offers cover for claims made against you by third parties such as members of the public and visitors.
+Learn more about Public Liability.

-If your office becomes unusable and you need to close down your business, this will cover the lost income
+If your office becomes unusable and you need to close down your business, this will cover the lost income.
+Find out more about Business Interruption Insurance.

 Office Renter Insurance